 Let’s travel under the waves about 20 ft., where we’ll find our next candidate for extreme green, the Jules Verne version of agricultural potential: underwater farming.
 Your backyard pond may not be the best site for this type of approach, but you’re headed in the right direction.
 At least the brain trust behind the Nemo’s Garden project thinks so.

 Nemo’s Garden is a series of five underwater biospheres off the Italian coast.
 These greenhouse environments are designed to take advantage of the flat real estate, stable temperature and easy access to carbon dioxide on the ocean floor to grow outstanding plant specimens.
 Thanks to Sergio Gamberini and other members of the Ocean Reef Group, the talented minds behind the project, Nemo’s Garden is opening new vistas in future farming.
 This isn’t a commercial project yet, but the idea of farms growing tomatoes in whale territory inspires the imagination.

 Greening the Cosmos

 From gardening with the whales to space exploration, greenhouses are definitely on the move.
 As a precursor to eventual colonization, NASA has confirmed its plans to place a greenhouse on Mars in 2021.
 It’s a landmark move because it will be the first time man has placed living, multi-cellular organisms on another planet.
-The greenhouse will be a modified satellite case, or cubesat, containing Arabidopsis seeds and enough air and water for the plants to survive for a couple weeks.
+The greenhouse will be a modified satellite case, or CubeSat, containing Arabidopsis seeds and enough air and water for the plants to survive for a couple of weeks.
 The project is called the Mars Plant Experiment, or MPS.
 Look for it in the news as launch time approaches.